developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/input/barcode/index.md

 Barcode Input Plug-ins specify the device hardware to be used to acquire barcode data before sending it for processing.
 Those included with DataWedge are explained below. **DataWedge also provides audio and other feedback to alert the user of scanning results and barcode type.
 The the [Scanner Parameters](../../decoders/#scanparams) section for more information**.

-For input using SimilScan, see the [SimulScan Input Plug-in](../simulscan).
+For input using SimulScan, see the [SimulScan Input Plug-in](../simulscan).

 Barcode Input Plug-ins are used to specify: